Bobinsana: What We Know Scientifically (Spoiler: Almost Nothing!)

 "Can I do take Bobinsana if I'm on an antidepressant?"
 First, I cannot legally and ethically recommend this be taken on as an evidence-based clinical treatment.
 It’d be more like answering “can I relax with chamomile tea if I’m also taking Prozac?”
 But this is an important safety concern.

 I want to be clear that it's unconfirmed - β-carbolines like harmane are reversible MAO inhibitors, and MAO inhibition stacked on top of a serotonergic medication (an SSRI, an SNRI, and so on) is the classic setup for serotonin toxicity.
 DMT is serotonergic too.
 So the real position is uncomfortable in both directions: the alkaloid content is unverified, which means I can't tell you the plant definitely interacts with your medication, and I also can't tell you it definitely doesn't.
 When I can't rule out a serious interaction, I treat it as though it might be real.
-If you take any serotonergic medication, that's a conversation to have with your prescriber before you go near a dieta, not something to work out on your own.
+If you take any serotonergic medication, that's a conversation to have with your prescriber beforehand, not something to work out on your own.
 For many people, it may not be the best idea to taper down or stop a medication, by yourself or even with a prescriber, to make room for a plant we understand this poorly.

-"What are the risks?"
+”What are the risks?"
 Unknown from our Western model.
 We have traditional safety data spanning centuries, but no systematic adverse event reporting.
+From what I’ve observed, I’d just be concerned about overusage and about those people using it without a “container” or any guidance or support along the way.

 "Is it safe for conception or pregnancy” No. While we lack modern research, this plant has been used traditionally in Peru to prevent pregnancy.
 Those pregnant, trying to conceive, or breastfeeding should avoid use.
 However, its efficacy is unknown and likely weak, so it is not advised to use it as a main form of contraception.